open-cluster-management-io/policy-collection/community/README.md

 [Scan your cluster with the E8 (Essential 8) security profile](./CM-Configuration-Management/policy-compliance-operator-e8-scan.yaml) | This example creates a ScanSettingBinding that the ComplianceOperator uses to scan the cluster for compliance with the E8 benchmark. | See the [Compliance Operator repo](https://github.com/openshift/compliance-operator) to learn more about the operator.
 [Trusted Container policy](./CM-Configuration-Management/policy-trusted-container.yaml) | Use the trusted container policy to detect if running pods are using trusted images. | [Trusted Container Policy Controller](https://github.com/ycao56/trusted-container-policy-controller)
 [Trusted Node policy](./CM-Configuration-Management/policy-trusted-node.yaml) | Use the trusted node policy to detect if there are untrusted or unattested nodes in the cluster. | [Trusted Node Policy Controller](https://github.com/lumjjb/trusted-node-policy-controller)
+[ETCD Backup](./CM-Configuration-Management/policy-backup-etcd.yaml) | Use the ETCD Backup policy to receive the last six backup snapshots for etcd.
+This policy uses the etcd container image in the policy because it contains all required tools like etcdctl. | For more information, see [OpenShift 4 with default storage class](https://docs.openshift.com/container-platform/4.5/storage/dynamic-provisioning.html).

 ### Contingency Planning